Texas vs Miami (FL) Players to Watch - Elite Eight

 Miami (FL)'s Last Game

-Miami (FL) won its previous game versus Houston, 89-75, on Friday.
+Miami (FL) was victorious in its previous game versus Houston, 89-75, on Friday.
 Nijel Pack starred with 26 points, and also had four boards and two assists.

 |Name